snowxwang/mito/code/ng_setup.md

 ## Use Jupyter Notebook to set up your ng viewer
 {: .text-purple-200 }

-Open Anaconda, locate your ng enviroment and start a Jupyter Notebook:
+Open Anaconda, locate your ng enviroment and start a `Jupyter Notebook`:
 {: .fs-5 }
 {: .fw-400 }

-- Open Anaconda Prompt or Command Prompt, run the code in sequence:
+- In the notebook, run the code in sequence:
 ```python
 import neuroglancer
 import numpy as np